-All students are required to study at least two of the five Arts subjects from Pre-primary to Year 8, including at least one performance subject and one visual subject.
+All students are required to study at least two of the five Arts subjects, including at least one performance subject and one visual subject.

 Visual Arts

-In Years 7 and 8, students have opportunities to use and apply visual language and artistic conventions in their design and production process.
+In Years 7 and 8, students have opportunities to use and apply visual language and artistic conventions with varying levels of complexity in their design and production process.
 They create 2D and/or 3D artworks through projects which encourage personal response and an understanding of compositional structure.
 Students are made aware of the need for safe visual arts practices, and present their artworks for display.

 Students are introduced to a critical analysis framework to analyse artworks and use art terminology when responding.